What Percent Of College Students Graduate With Honors, You’ve worked really hard. You didn’t get your degree by slacking off.

-Students who graduate in the top percentile of their class, as assessed by each institution, are considered honors students.
+Students who graduate in the top percentile of their class, as assessed by each institution, are considered honours students.

-Each institution has its own standards for choosing and giving honors.
+Each institution has its own standards for choosing and giving honours.

-A student is considered to have graduated with honors if they acquire Latin honors such as cu*m Laude.
+A student is considered to have graduated with honours if they acquire Latin honours such as cu*m Laude.

-Latin honors are a widely recognized indicator of undergraduate academic achievement.
+Latin honours are a widely recognized indicator of undergraduate academic achievement.

 Types of Honors

-Hard effort, dedication, desire, and a good attitude toward academic endeavors are typically the results of honors.
+Hard effort, dedication, desire, and a good attitude toward academic endeavours are typically the results of honours.